MAKE YOUR FREE Section 8 Notice

 Headings

-The headings, including ‘Form 3’ and ‘Notice seeking possession of a property let on an assured tenancy or an assured agricultural occupancy’, identify exactly what type of notice this is.
-The headings help ensure that the notice complies with the legal requirements for a Section 8 Notice.
+The headings, including ‘Form 3A’ and ‘Notice seeking possession of a property let on an assured tenancy... in the private rented sector’, identify exactly what type of notice this is.
+These help ensure it complies with the legal requirements for a Section 8 Notice in England.

-The line beginning ‘Housing Act 1988 section 8…’ identifies the exact legislative provision that allows (and requires) this notice to be served to the tenant.
+The line beginning ‘Housing Act 1988 section 8…’ identifies the exact legislative provision that allows this notice to be served.

 Key details